| | | |

 Notes

 1. Toast Those Pecans: Don’t skip this step!
 Toasting pecans brings out their buttery, nutty flavor and makes a big difference in the final cookie.
-Spread them on a baking sheet and bake at 350°F for 5-7 minutes, stirring halfway through.
-Keep an eye on them—burnt nuts aren’t the vibe.
+Spread them on a baking sheet and bake at 350°F for 5-7 minutes, stirring halfway through

 2. Chop the Pecans Finely: Use a food processor to get the pecans into tiny pieces.
 Larger chunks can cause the cookies to crumble when shaping or baking.